cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 Similarly, you can change also year of energy consumption data.

-Step 3 (OPTIONAL): Ready for conducting the scenario analysis of SMR replacement with optimal flow analysis?
+Step 3 (OPTIONAL): Ready for conducting the scenario analysis of SMR replacement with optimal power flow (OPF) analysis?
-- 3.1 Pre-requirement: If you want to post-process the result produced by SMR replacement, copy all the files from the path of `Dropbox (Cambridge University)\CoMo shared\wx243\SMR_Replacement\Codes\requiredFiles` to the `Required_Files` folder, which is at the same level of this README file.
+- 3.1 Pre-requirement: If you want to post-process the result produced by SMR replacement, copy all the files from the path of `Dropbox (Cambridge University)\CoMo shared\wx243\c4e-wx243-TWAPowerSystem\Codes\UK_Digital_Twin\resources\RegionalBreakdown_images` to the `UK_Digital_Twin\resources\required_images` folder.

 - 3.2 Conduct SMR Replacement:

-Step 4: create object of Class
 Set up the attributes of the object
 - topologyNodeIRI: There are two bus topologies, 10 bus model and 29 bus model. topologyNodeIRI_10Bus = "http://www.theworldavatar.com/kb/ontoenergysystem/PowerGridTopology_b22aaffa-fd51-4643-98a3-ff72ee04e21e"